 Defending Bears Ears

-Home to ancient cliff dwellings, sacred tribal cultural sites, and iconic wildlife, Bears Ears National Monument is a national treasure.
-It’s a striking wilderness where bears, bighorn sheep and mountain lions thrive in a landscape dominated by two mesas that jut thousands of feet above canyon lands to form the region’s namesake, “Bears Ears.”
+Home to ancient cliff dwellings, Native American cultural sites, and iconic wildlife, Bears Ears National Monument is a national treasure.
+The monument stretches across remarkably scenic mesas, towering sandstone cliffs, and canyons that epitomize the beauty of southern Utah.
+Bears, bighorn sheep and mountain lions thrive in this striking wilderness.
+Two buttes jutting thousands of feet above canyon lands form the region’s namesake, “Bears Ears.”

 In 2016, President Obama designated the Bears Ears National Monument after years of advocacy from a historic partnership between the Hopi, Navajo, Ute Indian Tribe, Ute Mountain Ute, and Zuni governments, along with archeological, conservation, and recreation voices.